SyncfusionExamples/maui-pdf-viewer-examples/Styles/DisableLoadingIndicator/README.md

 - When a PDF document is loaded into the PDF Viewer.
 - While rendering individual pages, particularly when scrolling through large or complex PDF documents.

 Currently, there is no direct API available to completely disable the loading indicator in the PDF Viewer control.
-However, as a workaround, you can alter its visibility by setting the loading indicator color to Transparent in the `App.xaml` file using the [Themes key in .NET MAUI PdfViewer](https://help.syncfusion.com/maui/themes/keys#sfpdfviewer).
-This effectively hides the indicator and for further details, refer to the following code example.
+However, as a workaround, you can alter its visibility by setting the loading indicator color to Transparent in the `App.xaml` file using the [Themes key available for .NET MAUI PdfViewer](https://help.syncfusion.com/maui/themes/keys#sfpdfviewer).
+This effectively hides the indicator.

+To apply this workaround, you need to merge the `SfPdfViewerTheme` key into your application resources and assign the loading indicator color as Transparent using the [Themes key in .NET MAUI PdfViewer](https://help.syncfusion.com/maui/themes/keys#sfpdfviewer) as shown in the below code example.

 **Xaml**